 Fallopian tube cancer is an abnormal growth of malignant cells in one or both fallopian tubes that carries an egg from the ovary to the uterus.
 It is mostly diagnosed in post-menopausal women and other causes be Inherited gene mutations.
 Usually, the cancer is not diagnosed until it is advanced and symptoms may include bloating, abdominal pain, vaginal watery discharge.

 A total of 531 clinical trials are registered on clinicaltrials.gov with 450 ongoing studies in the United States.
 Clinical trials on Fallopian tube cancers were performed at centers like M D Anderson Cancer Center is a comprehensive cancer center in Texas.
 It has a suitable infrastructure and experienced clinical researchers who conduct hundreds of clinical trials of rare cancers.

-Esophageal cancer is a rare form of cancer characterized by uncontrolled cellular growth arises in the esophagus.
+Esophageal cancer is a rare form of cancer characterized by uncontrolled cellular growth that arises in the esophagus.
 It is asymptomatic in the early stages but individuals may have difficulty in swallowing as cancer grows.
 It affects males more often than females and around 17,000 people are diagnosed in the United States each year.
 Mayo Clinic in Rochester conducting clinical trials on esophageal cancer in the United States.

 Rare disease & sites in Canada

 Ovarian cancer refers to any cancerous growth that begins in the ovaries.
 It is more difficult to treat and can be fatal when it spreads within the pelvis and stomach.
 About 240,000 women are diagnosed each year with ovarian cancer in the world and it is estimated that 3,100 Canadian women will be newly diagnosed with ovarian cancer.